Does renewables pioneer Germany risk running out of power?

 Others are not as confident, including many utilities, network operators, manufacturing companies and analysts.

-Utilities and grid firms say if the weather is unfavourable for lengthy periods, green power supply can be negligible, while storage is still largely non-existent.
-Capacity aside, the network to transport renewable power from north to south is also years and thousands of kilometres behind schedule, they add.
+Utilities and grid firms say if the weather is unfavorable for lengthy periods, green power supply can be negligible, while storage is still largely non-existent.
+Capacity aside, the network to transport renewable power from north to south is also years and thousands of kilometers behind schedule, they add.

 Stefan Kapferer, head of Germany’s energy industry group BDEW, said it would be risky to rely on imports.
 “Conventional power capacity is falling nearly everywhere in Europe and more volatile capacity is being built up,” he told Reuters.